guildai/guildai/guild/tests/uat/dvc.md

     <exit 0>

 A DvC dependency can always be pulled by setting 'always-pull' to true in the Guild file.
-The operation 'hello-dvc-dep-always-pull' illustrates this.
+The operation `hello-dvc-dep-always-pull` illustrates this.

-Provide 'hello.in' in the project directory.

-    >>> write("hello.in", "Ignored Local File")
+The project contains a modified version of 'hello.in'.

+    >>> cat("hello.in")
+    Project

+Run `hello-dvc-dep-alwats-pull`.

     >>> run("guild run hello-dvc-dep-always-pull -y")
     Resolving dvcfile:hello.in
     Fetching DvC resource hello.in